SystemFw/Unison-Forall-2024/klogs.md

 - Each pipeline stage corresponds to a **KLog.Id**.
 - One or more **KLog.Id** are fed as input to a stage.
-- There is a stage running for _each key_ of each of its inputs.
+- There is a stage running for _each key_ of each input.
+- Running stages keep track of progress _per loglet_.

 ----